 Some breaches are easier to wrangle than others, but that doesn’t apply to student data leaks.
 Departing students don’t leave forwarding addresses.
 Not all graduates join the alumni association.
 Some drop out of sight.
 It’s challenging to reach former students when a data breach involves institutional records.
 Some institutions have formal data retention policies to limit what they store.
 Still, even that didn’t help students, staff or former applicants at Butler University in the wake of a 2014 data loss.
 “So, they have my personal info from an application from over a decade ago?” one former applicant wrote on Twitter.
 Butler later revealed stolen records dated back to the 1980s, although the institution adopted a retention plan in 2009 that could have reduced records on hand.
 A total of163,000 individuals lost data.
 Social media announcements tried to reach students who didn’t stay in touch, but this was an imperfect approach.
 A second reason for identity concern is that many new graduates don’t know much about finances or legal protections such as FCRA.
 Hackers love to target these individuals and exploit that inexperience.
 One HJ victim commented on Facebook’s “Overheard at GW” the following: “Apparently, Herff Jones had a data breach and a lot of graduating seniors’ payment info was stolen.
 I had to cancel my credit card last week because someone tried to charge over $1,000 to it, and I didn’t know how this would have happened.”

-If your family has an IDShield family membership, dependent individuals can use that plan until age 26.
+With IDShield’s family identity theft protection plans, dependent individuals can use that plan until age 26.
 If your student already landed a great job, congrats all around.
 Still, identity protection today could prove priceless for folks just beginning a career.
 IDShield monitors dozens of data points 24/7 so your grads won’t waste time checking their vital records when they should be job and house hunting.
 Membership makes a great celebration gift, too.
 When friends or relatives ask for suggestions, suggest IDS.
 Your kids will thank you the very next time their data gets breached.
 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.